 Plays in the Elizabethan era were performed exclusively by men and boys (impersonating women where necessary) and generally without scenery, the story being told through the dialogue and costumes.
 Good clothes were extremely expensive at the time and there were strict ‘sumptuary’ laws detailing which classes of people could wear particular garments.
 It was not uncommon for the wealthy to bequeath clothes to their servants who, unable to wear them by law, would sell them to companies of actors to be used in plays.
 It was normal for performances to be given in contemporary Elizabethan costume, even when the play was set in ancient times.

 Theatre companies of the time performed a different play each day, normally from a repertory of around forty, requiring the cast to be keeping many parts to memory.
-Leading actors with principle parts would have needed to deliver around five thousand lines per week.
+Leading actors with principle parts would have needed to deliver around 5,000 lines per week.
 Mornings were spent learning the lines for the afternoon performance and junior actors probably did not have the benefit of a rehearsal or even reading the entire script.
 If a particular play was not successful on its first night it was normally dropped from the repertoire, whereas the more successful were revived on a continual basis.